Poland honors fighters, victims of Warsaw's 1944 revolt

 Among the many observances, groups of boy and girl scouts walked through the Mokotow district that saw some of the fiercest fighting.

-Warsaw traffic will stop for a minute's remembrance when the sirens wail at 5 p.m., the exact hour when the revolt started Aug.
-1. Nationalist groups also pick the moment to hold loud rallies.

-An estimated 50,000 young Poles took part in the Warsaw Rising.
+An estimated 50,000 young Poles took part in the Warsaw Rising, which was expected to take only a few days but lasted two months.
 Some 18,000 of them were killed and another 25,000 were injured in the 63 days of struggle against the well-armed German troops.
 Some 180,000 civilians were killed in German bombings and executions.

 The Nazis then razed the city and expelled some 500,000 remaining residents, sending some to the Auschwitz death camp.